Saṃśodhana Maṇḍala: About

 After the death of Pant in 2002, his sons Dinesh Raj and Mahesh Raj Pant run the organisation.

 The organisation also publishes a magazine called Poornima, once every three months, from 1964 (2021 BS).
 The organisation was awarded the Jagadamba Shree Puraskar in 2011 (2068 BS) for “their significant contribution towards Nepali literature”.

 As of 2019, the organization had only two members Dinesh Raj and Mahesh Raj Pant.
-According to Mahesh Raj Pant, about 80 percent of the revision in the information related to Nepalese history is corrected by the organisation.
+According to Mahesh Raj Pant, about 80 per cent of the revision in the information related to Nepalese history is corrected by the organisation.